microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 ## Detailed design

 In DXC, the analysis and diagnostic emission steps would happen in DiagnoseRegisterType(), under DiagnoseHLSLDecl in SemaHLSL.cpp.
-However, there is currently no infratstructure that implements the register keyword as an unusual annotation.
+However, there is currently no infrastructure that implements the register keyword as an unusual annotation.
 The method through which a decl retains the information from a `register` annotation has yet to be designed, and is out of scope for this spec.
 However, one approach is that in